benjamin3344/academic-kickstart/content/home/experience.md

   date_start = "2013-09-01"
   date_end = "2015-01-01"
   description = """
   Painting Robots On Web (PROW): The project aimed at drawing a portrait of a person after taking a picture.
 My work was to model the self-designed 4-dof robot arm and to plan the trajectories.
+[Read More](/PROW)
 """
 +++